 - Quantitative Methods: Part II in Hilary Term consists of eight two-hour lectures and eight two-hour classes.
 Lectures are held jointly with the first-year MPhil students, while classes are organized in smaller groups, and are led by teaching assistants.
 The aim of this course is to familiarize students with the basic statistical methods used in quantitative social research with a focus on descriptive statistics, hypothesis testing, model building, regression analysis, and identification of causal relationships.
 The emphasis is on the intuitive understanding of concepts and procedures.
 The course provides students with an elementary understanding of the logic of statistical analysis and with the skills to conduct a basic analysis using a statistical software.
 It also equips students to present basic quantitative data and helps them develop strategies for using data to support their research.
 The aim is to develop skills in research methods for those who have no prior experience, and to enhance the skills of those with some prior knowledge.
 It should also be helpful to students in critically appraising published research. - 3.
 Options: Students must choose two options, each consisting of eight two-hour lectures or seminars, offered during Michaelmas and Hilary Terms.
 The options list is finalised and made available to students in Induction Week, Michaelmas Term.
 Supervisors and the course director are happy to offer guidance on choosing options.
-Option choices should span Michaelmas and Hilary Term. - Options specifically tailored to the thematic structure of the degree are offered by Prof Bjola, Dr Fracalossi de Moraes, Dr Bhatia, Prof Malik and Prof Friedrichs.
-These are the core options. - Other options listed in the options list are available to students with special academic interests. - 4.
+Option choices should span Michaelmas and Hilary Term. - Options specifically tailored to the thematic structure of the degree are offered by Prof Gledhill, Dr Kopper, Dr Bhatia, Prof Malik and Prof Friedrichs. - In Hilary Term, students can also choose an option offered by another programme from ODID (places are subject to availability - most courses are capped). - 4.
 Dissertation: All students research, prepare, and deliver a 10,000-12,000 word dissertation, under the direction of a supervisor who is assigned in consultation with the Course Director.
 Dissertation topics are developed by the students in association with their dissertation supervisors.
 Topics can fall within any area for which supervision is available within the Oxford Department of International Development and, occasionally, at other departments of the University of Oxford.